jtviegas-sandbox/incubator/k8s/README.md

 Unavailable: Error from server: code=1000 [Unavailable exception] message="Cannot achieve consistency level QUORUM" info={'required_replicas': 2, 'alive_replicas': 1, 'consistency': 'QUORUM'}
 ```

-...shows us that we can't have ```QUORUM``` for all the tokens, as this is an open select query for all the sensors, but we do have for ```CONSISTENCY LEVEL ONE```, even though we don't have all the data there:
+...shows us that we can't have ```QUORUM``` for all the tokens, as this is an open select query for all the sensors, but we do have for ```CONSISTENCY LEVEL ONE```, even though we don't have all the data there (only 4 rows out of the original 8):
 ```
 root@cassandra-client:/opt/app# ./read_data.sh ONE
 reading data with consistency level ONE